Riding The Storm: Short Long-Term Treasuries, Consider Preferred Shares As A Defensive Position

 Source: StockCharts.com

-Although the U.S. Dollar is expected to stay strong, the gold chart is getting very interesting.
+Although the U.S. dollar is expected to stay strong, the gold chart is getting very interesting.
 The possible retest of the SMA50 could be a turning point for my currently-neutral opinion on gold at these levels.

 Source: BarCharts

 To sum up, lower availability of defensive picks forces me to conclude that the need for hedging the downside risks might be even higher than usual.
-Long-term Treasury ETFS - a potential short at current conditions - is presented below.
+Long-term Treasury ETFs - a potential short at current conditions - is presented below.

 The dot plot: a pessimistic plot for the long-term Treasuries?